-Two sessions will be offered on Wednesday 18 February and 18 March.
+Two sessions will be offered on Wednesday 18 March and 25 March.

 Wednesday mornings – 6 May to 10 June.
-Bookings open soon.

-Wednesday mornings – 22 July to 2 September (EKKA break on 12 August).
+Wednesday mornings – 22 July to 2 September (Ekka break on 12 August.

 Wednesday mornings – 21 October to 25 November.